suvambehera/capstone_bigcorp-employees/documentation.md

        ``` /home/anabig114211/capstonelv1_empdata ```

-    d.
-Data Ingestion - Load the data into the table using appropriate delimiter.
+   4) Data Ingestion - Load the data into the table using appropriate delimiter.

         ``` load data local infile '/home/anabig114211/titles.csv' into table titles
             fields terminated by ','